suchithrashiju/e-voting-frontend/README.md

-# Electronic Voting System - Angular Frontend Documentation
+# E-Voting System - Angular Frontend Documentation

 This project was generated with Angular CLI version 16.2.14.